dojo/widget-core/README.md

 #### Event Handling

-The recommended pattern for event listeners is to declare them on the widget class, referencing the function using `this` most commonly within `getChildrenNodes` or a `nodeAttributes` function.
+The recommended pattern for event listeners is to declare them on the widget class, referencing the function using `this`, most commonly within `getChildrenNodes` or a `nodeAttributes` function.

 Event listeners can be internal logic encapsulated within a widget or delegate to a function passed via `properties`.
-For convenience event listeners handlers are automatically bound to the scope of their widget.
+For convenience event listeners are automatically bound to the scope of their enclosing widget.

 *internally defined handler*